csc-training/mpi-introduction/message-exchange/README.md

 The message content should be an integer array, where each element is initialised to the rank of the process.
-After receiving a message, each process should print out its own rank and the first element in the received array.
+After receiving a message, each process should print out its own rank, number of elements it received, and the first element in the received array.

-You may start from scratch or use [skeleton.c](skeleton.c) (or [skeleton.F90](skeleton.F90) for Fortran) as a starting point.
+You may start from scratch or use [skeleton.cpp](skeleton.cpp) (or [skeleton.F90](skeleton.F90) for Fortran) as a starting point.

 Try increasing the message size (e.g. to 100000), recompile and run.
 What